meganz/MEGAchat/CodeSafetyGuidline.md

 are not to be handled by the normal code flow.
 In other words - exceptions signal 'exceptional' conditions, and not ones that may be expected by the normal code flow.
 For example, a _universal_ string search function should not throw in case the searched string was not found, because this, in the general case, can be expected.
-However, in a specific string search, where the subsequent code relies on the fact that the substring _is_ found, an exception can be town to bail out.
+However, in a specific string search, where the subsequent code relies on the fact that the substring _is always_ found, an exception can be thrown to bail out.
 In that case, the code logic doesn't need to care about 'what if' abnormal conditions.
  * If you can throw exceptions, but a function that you call returns error codes, such as a plain C API function, and you leave handling that error to the caller, throw an error when it returns an error condtion.
 If there are multiple such